edgarpf/aws-csaa-tips/README.md

 - Changes made in a Security Group is immediately implemented to all associated EC2 instances.

+- A VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them privately.

 - Direct Connect creates a direct, private connection from your on-premises data center to AWS, letting you establish a 1-gigabit or 10-gigabit dedicated network connection using Ethernet fiber-optic cable.

 - You manage your DB engine configuration through the use of parameters in a DB parameter group.
 DB parameter groups act as a container for engine configuration values that are applied to one or more DB instances.